 The start menu on a Windows computer is powered by Windows Explorer.
 Hence, restarting Windows explorer can help in fixing the problem.

-1. Right-click anywhere on the Taskbar and select Task Manager in the menu that appears.
+1. Right-click on the Taskbar > select Task Manager in the menu that appears.

 Note: If this is not working, press Windows + R keys to open Run Command, type taskmgr and click on OK.

-2. On Task Manager screen, right-click on Windows Explorer entry and click on Restart.
+2. Once you are on the Task Manager screen, right-click on Windows Explorer and select the Restart option.

-After Windows Explorer restarts (few seconds), check if the Start button is now working on your computer.
+3. Wait for Windows Explorer to restart and check if the Start button is now working on your computer.

 2. Restart Windows Explorer Using Run Command